asselstine/solidity-upgrade-patterns/README.md

-# Contract Storage and Upgrading in Production Dapps
+# Contract Storage and Upgrades in Production Ethereum Dapps

 ## Motivation